Undergraduate and Postgraduate Taught Students

 *Please note that this list is not exhaustive but is provided for guidance purposes only.

 If you believe that the reason for your request for absence also falls into the University’s definition of extenuating circumstances, you should refer to the University’s regulations on Extenuating Circumstances and speak to your Campus Advice Zone.
-Further information regarding the regulations and procedures regarding Attendance Expectations and Temporary Absence can also be found in the University’s regulations.
+Further information regarding Attendance Expectations and Temporary Absence can also be found in the University’s regulations and procedures.

 Requests for exceptional leave of absence should be submitted through Advice Zone Online.
 You will need to provide the following information with your Request for Authorisation of Absence form: